Criminal charges against Joseph Smith: Conspiracy to murder Grandison Newell, June 1837

-According to Grandison Newell, Smith had conspired with Solomon Denton and Marvel C. Davis to murder him for Newell's impugning the integrity of the founders of the Kirtland Safety Society.
+State of Ohio v.
+JS for Threatening to Take Life was an 1837 trial brought against Joseph Smith over his alleged threats to kill local opponent Grandison Newell.
+According to Newell, Smith had conspired with Solomon Denton and Marvel C. Davis to murder him for Newell's impugning the integrity of the founders of the Kirtland Safety Society.
+After Newell filed this complaint on April 13 1837, Smith fled the state and stayed with Martin Harris in Palmyra, New York.

 On June 3, Smith appeared before Justice Flint in a preliminary hearing.
-Orson Hyde testified that "Smith seemed much excited and declared that Newell should be put out of the way, or where the crows could not find him: he said destroying Newell would be justifiable in the sight of God, that it was the will of God".
+Orson Hyde testified: "Smith seemed much excited and declared that Newell should be put out of the way, or where the crows could not find him: he said destroying Newell would be justifiable in the sight of God, that it was the will of God".
 Denton testified that he, along with Davis, were tasked with murdering Newell.
 According to Denton, Smith spoke of "Newell; said he had injured the society, and that it was better for one man to suffer than to have the whole community disturbed; that it was the will of Heaven that Newell should be put out of the way, and that he would take the responsibility, for the deed was justifiable in the sight of God, and would be rewarded: but when we had killed him, he wanted his body secreted if possible."
-Smith was released on a $500 bond.
+Smith was released on a $500 bond (.)

-On June 9, at hearing before the County Court, Smith appeared and the charges against him were dismissed.
+On June 9, Smith appeared at a hearing before the County Court, and the charges against him were dismissed.

-Banking fraud, 1838

-After a warrant was issued for Smith's arrest on a charge of banking fraud, Smith and Rigdon fled Kirtland for Missouri on the night of January 12, 1838.

 In Missouri (1838–39)

+On January 12 or 13, 1838, Smith and Rigdon fled in the night, escaping Ohio for Missouri.
+Bushman explains: "The lawsuits were building up, and apostates were feared to be plotting more desperate measures."
+Longtime Mormon opponent Grandison Newell later claimed responsibility for the departure, explaining that he had spread rumors of a warrant for Smith's arrest.

-While in Missouri, Smith faced charges of threatening a public official and later, treason.
-He was allowed to escape custody and fled to Illinois.
+In Missouri, Smith faced charges of threatening a public official and later, treason.
+He escaped custody, likely with the help of his captors, and fled to Illinois.